 But even if there is no money to pay out, many Sunny customers will be concerned that their claims should be assessed as they will want unaffordable loans removed from their credit record.

 Elevate Credit International Limited (“ECIL”), which traded as Sunny, 1 Month Loan and Quid went into administration on 29 June 2020.
-KPMG has been appointed as Administrators.
-They have published some FAQs in the Sunny Administration here.
+KPMG were appointed as Administrators.

 Sunny joined the long list of lenders which have failed in the last year because of the increasing refunds to customers who had been given “unaffordable payday loans“: QuickQuid, Moneybox 247, Swift Sterling, Piggybank, Nextcredit, Peachy, Uncle Buck.